ABOUT MELANIE – OUTDOOR ADVENTURE

 Over the years, I’ve written hundreds of articles on a wide variety of topics, with travel as my specialty.
 And hiking as my passion.
 My work (and feet!) have taken me on some of the world’s most incredible paths: Spain’s Camino de Santiago, Israel’s Snake Path up Masada, the Tongariro Crossing in New Zealand and China’s Tiger Leaping Gorge.

-After thru-hiking the 1,100-mile Ice Age National Scenic Trail in 2013, and setting the women’s fastpacking record in the process, I wrote Thousand-Miler: Adventures Hiking the Ice Age Trail (Wisconsin Historical Society Press, 2017).That experience was so amazing, I decided to hike America’s 10 other National Scenic Trails.
+After thru-hiking the 1,150-mile (1,851 km) Ice Age National Scenic Trail in 2013, and setting the women’s fastpacking record in the process, I wrote Thousand-Miler: Adventures Hiking the Ice Age Trail (Wisconsin Historical Society Press, 2017).That experience was so amazing, I decided to hike America’s 10 other National Scenic Trails.
 Please come along for the ride.
 It’s going to be a fun one!